Shadow-Draconic-Development/Avrae-Time-Tracker/Code/in/in.md

 <h1>In Subalias<img align="right" src="../../Data/main.png" width="100px"></h1>

-Subalias that clocks in a tracker within a server.
+Subalias that clocks in a tracker within a server

 ## Help:
 `clock in <tracker name>`

-`<tracker name>` is an optional argument, uses dm_time by default.
+`<tracker name>` is an optional argument:
+- `tracker name`: Name of the tracker to be clocked in, uses dm_time by default.